 But seriously, here are some anecdotes:

 * When I was 9 years old, I remember watching Michael Jackson’s Black or White video on MTV - right when it came out.
 It was really cool and innovative at that time.
 Seriously.
 It was long, it was visually interesting and it was, well, weird.
 In all the best of ways.
 I was at my friend’s house right after the premiere and after watching the video for the second time, I expressed to her with all the excitement I was feeling just how amazing I thought it was.
 “Wasn’t it amazing?
 How did they DO that?”
 She smirked and ran into the other room.
 Seconds later, she returned with her older brother.
 He asked me how I liked the video.
 Confused by why he was asking, I told him I loved it.
 The siblings couldn’t contain their laughter and he blurted out, “I know, isn’t it AMAZING!
 It’s so AMAZING, Erika.
 Right?”
 Apparently, my word choice was a bit advanced for this pair.
 At the time it hurt and caused me to hide.
 I didn’t yet know that people feel uncomfortable when they think you’re trying to be smarter than them.
 And people get uncomfortable when you say things they don’t understand.
 They may get uncomfortable when you express genuine interest and excitement.
 Because that genuine interest and excitement - that LIGHT- reminds them of their darkness and their own fears of standing out and of being ALIVE.
 I know I’ve tried to squash it in others when I get too scared.
 And now?
-I know it is that same intelligence which got me a B+ average in school despite rarely studying.
 It is that same interest and enthusiasm which echoes out to my friends and family members encouraging them to accept and champion their own natural proclivities.
 And it’s the same intelligence and enthusiasm which provides me with the ability to reach out and connect with you here.

 * When I was in my early twenties, I was involved with a friend and love interest of sorts, who had very similar interests and career aspirations.
 One day when I couldn’t reply to one of his misogynistic manipulations fast and articulate enough (because I was too stunned and in “love” with him) he scoffed at me, “well, clearly YOU’RE not a writer.”
 At the time we probably fought it out, although part of me gave in to his words.
 But today it’s funny.
 Because “clearly” what he said is not true.
 Over the years, I have written for myself, for other people, for pay, for free and for fun.
-I don’t know what he meant by a “writer“ - since all identifications are just categories that we choose ourselves and I have no window into his brain - but if it means anything, I do “write” every day.
+I don’t know what he meant by a “writer“ - since all identifications are just categories that we choose ourselves and I have no window into his brain - but if it means anything, I do write every day.
 And I know that I have communicated with and touched others through the written word.
 So I guess that makes me something of a writer.

 *A vocal coach/acting teacher trying to assert his dominance and secure my flow of tuition money, once told me with authority that I’d never be “successful” or “taken seriously as an actor” with a voice like mine.
 And that I needed his help and training.
 That I wasn’t good enough as I was.
 Even though I didn’t want to - even though my initial reaction was “fuck you, dude” - I still believed him.
 I didn’t continue his classes but this guy had to know what he was talking about, right?
 And so his words played on repeat in my brain every time I attempted to do a scene, every time I had an audition.
 Years later, it’s all very laughable.
 Years later, I have realized that there really is no authority.
 (But that’s another topic altogether).
 It is quite funny though.
 Because I don’t know what being “taken seriously” means but it sounds boring and rigid and restrictive so… no thanks!
 I do, however, make a pretty substantial living today… as an actress… primarily using my voice.
 Being “successful” of course, is relative.
 But I’d like to think I am.